 It is very important to tell your couriers and forwarders to bill all the costs in Japan, including the import tax and duties, to yourself.
 The most common trouble with non-resident imports is that the carriers have to bill these to the physical recipients(warehouse) in Japan, because the tax payer is not correctly chosen.
 Your recipients can only physically receive the goods, and do not pay the duties for you, thus this may cause the customs procedure suspended or delayed, or extra storage fees due to the delay.

-Even if the importers are non-resident and outside Japan, they continue to hold the ownership to the merchandise they import, and they have the obligation to pay the import duty and tax.
+Even if the importers are non-resident and outside Japan, they have the obligation to pay the import duty and tax because they import the goods into Japan.

 For the purpose of appropriate customs declaration and duty/tax payment, Japan Customs Office obliges non-resident importers to appoint a third party to monitor fair price declaration.
 This monitoring is the most essential role of an ACP, and duties and taxes are paid by the importer.
 Please follow the ACP's advice on the declaration values, because good ACPs have knowledge on fair price declaration.